Friendly people

 • When you're planning your trip, one of the first things you need to figure out is how to get from the airport to your accommodation.
 And that's just the start.
 Once you're on the island, you'll probably want to know how to get around, too.
 This article will help you figure out the best way to get f...

-The (real) life in Curacao
+The (real) life on Curacao

 Curacao is lifestyle!
 Did you know that the famous Chichi was created and made popular by Berliner Serena Israel, who was “stranded” on Curacao?
 Or that Nena Sanchez is responsible for the colorful Caribbean pictures – also a popular souvenir?